 If you throw a child’s birthday party there’s a good chance one or more parent may ask if any of the food you’re serving is gluten-free.
-That’s because many children have
+That’s because many parents believe their child has a

 Gluten Intolerance vs. Celiac Disease

 It’s important to know that gluten intolerance and celiac disease are not the same.
-Someone who is gluten intolerant has digestive or other problems when they eat food that has gluten in it.
+Someone who is gluten intolerant has digestive or other problems when eating food containing gluten.
 Gluten is typically found in wheat, barley, and rye.
 It can also be found in a laundry list of foods such as pasta, cakes, bread, and crackers.

 A child who has celiac disease is suffering from an autoimmune disorder that can affect and damage their small intestine.
 It’s often an inherited disease.
 In either condition, it’s important to stay away from foods that contain gluten in order to remain healthy.